This article appeared in SoFi's On the Money newsletter. Not getting it? Sign up here.

 4. Pay extra on other debts, like student loans.
 If you don’t have high interest debt from credit cards or personal loans, consider getting ahead on your student loans, car loans or mortgage payments.
 You’ll lower your interest burden and be debt-free faster.
 (There’s no prepayment penalty for paying down federal or private student loans, but check with your lender on other types of loans.)

 5. Live a little.
-(Just a little.)
+(But just a little.)
 Occasional rewards can keep you motivated, and even improve your chances of achieving your financial goals.
-If you’re tempted to splurge because it’s been a while since you’ve treated yourself, try borrowing from the popular budgeting rule that suggests allocating 30% of your income to “wants.”
+If you’re tempted to splurge with your entire refund because it’s been a while since you’ve treated yourself, try borrowing from a popular budgeting rule by using 30% of your refund for wants (tickets to that concert, maybe?) and putting the rest toward something with staying power.
+Savor the experience knowing that you’re having fun and making your money count.

 Please understand that this information provided is general in nature and shouldn’t be construed as a recommendation or solicitation of any products offered by SoFi’s affiliates and subsidiaries.
 In addition, this information is by no means meant to provide investment or financial advice, nor is it intended to serve as the basis for any investment decision or recommendation to buy or sell any asset.
 Keep in mind that investing involves risk, and past performance of an asset never guarantees future results or returns.
 It’s important for investors to consider their specific financial needs, goals, and risk profile before making an investment decision.